Y Lyncis

 Y Lyncis is a semiregular variable star in the constellation Lynx.
 It is an asymptotic giant branch star of spectral type M6S, with a luminosity class of Ib, indicating a supergiant luminosity.
-It is around 800 light years away.
+It is around 1,160 light years away.
+Y Lyncis ranges in brightness from magnitude 6.2 to 8.9.
+When it is at its brightest, it very faintly visible to the naked eye under excellent observing conditions.

-Y Lyncis ranges in brightness from magnitude 6.8 to 8.9.
-Its changes in brightness are complex with at least two different periods showing.
+In 1901 it was announced that Williamina Fleming had discovered that the star, then known as BD +46°1271, is a variable star.
+It was given its variable star designation, Y Lyncis, in 1912.
+The changes in brightness of this star are complex, with at least two different periods showing.
 The General Catalogue of Variable Stars lists a period of 110 days.
 More recent studies show a primary pulsation period of 133 days, with and a long secondary period with an amplitude of 0.2 magnitudes and duration 1,300 days.
 The long secondary period variations are possibly caused by long-lived convection cells.